 Test your thermostat monthly by adjusting settings and watching system response.
 Clean condensate drain lines twice a year to prevent water damage.
 Watch your energy bills for spikes that might signal efficiency problems.

-Keep records of filter changes, repairs, and service visits to track your system’s health and help with warranty claims.
+Keep records of filter changes, repairs, and service visits to track your systemโs health and help with warranty claims, and consider enrolling in a structured HVAC maintenance plan for optimal performance to keep everything on schedule.

 When to Replace vs Repair Your AC System